 To achieve Sustainable Development Goal 6, and ensure availability and sustainable management of water and sanitation for all, public water and sanitation institutions need to increase their efficiency and effectiveness and to improve their financial condition.

-Volunteers are needed to provide ad-hoc, virtual assistance to water and sanitation institutions and to help NPWSP.org to identify, or develop, and communicate ideas, information, tools, and techniques to strengthen public water and sanitation institutions in developing countries.
+Volunteers are needed to provide short-term assistance to water and sanitation institutions and to help NPWSP.org to identify, or develop, and communicate ideas, information, tools, and techniques to strengthen public water and sanitation institutions in developing countries.

 Please contact us if you'd like to help.